IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Belgium's royal palace is still what it has been for the last 14 years: a lair of a wild beast that for its money every year <a href="https://en.wikipedia.org/wiki/Atrocities_in_the_Congo_Free_State" target="_blank">mutilates, murders and starves</a> a half million helpless natives in the Congo Free State.”

 ― <a href="https://en.wikipedia.org/wiki/Mark_Twain" target="_blank">Mark Twain</a>

+>“Cruelty and intolerance to those who do not belong to it are natural to every religion”

+>“Immorality, no less than morality, has at all times found support in religion.”

+>“Religion is a system of wishful illusions together with a disavowal of reality, such as we find nowhere else but in a state of blissful hallucinatory confusion.
+Religion's eleventh commandment is "Thou shalt not question."”

+>“Religion is an illusion and it derives its strength from the fact that it falls in with our instinctual desires.”

+>“Religion is so pathetically absurd and infantile that it is humiliating and embarrassing to think that the majority of people will never rise above it.”

+― <a href="https://en.wikipedia.org/wiki/Sigmund_Freud" target="_blank">Sigmund Freud</a>

 >“If there is a God, He will have to beg my forgiveness.”